cmkimerer/docker-phabricator/README.md

 Enabling SSH
 --------------

-To enable SSH, place an authorized_keys file next to `script.pre`.
+To enable SSH, place an authorized_keys file next to `script.pre` (in the `config` directory).
 You will be able to log in using key authentication.
 _
 **Username:** root